AML/CFT Industry Partnership (ACIP)

 The controls that MAS requires of financial institutions include the need to identify and know their customers (including beneficial owners), conduct regular account reviews, and monitor and report any suspicious transaction.

-The requirements and expectations on financial institutions are set out in MAS' AML/CFT Notices, Guidelines, and other Guidances on MAS' supervisory expectations.
+The requirements and expectations on financial institutions are set out in MAS' AML/CFT Notices, Guidelines, and other Guidance issued by MAS.

 Financial institutions should also refer to: